jaibeer72/ObsidianVaul-GameDevMath/Cpp stuff/Parallel and concurrent Programming/Threading Basics.md

 ## Problems due to CPU scheduling
 - Context Switching
 	- When one process is being prioritised over the other.
-	- Too many context switching is a bad Idea
+	- Too many context switching is a bad Idea #contextSwitching

 #algorithms #CPUSceduling